top of page

 DLRC approach to syllabi in the Primary school:

-Curriculum: Theoretically, curriculum refers to what is offered by an educational institution as a complete program.
-It contains the teaching methods, lessons, assignments, physical and mental exercises, activities, projects, study material, tutorials, presentations, assessments, learning objectives, and so on.
-Hence, Curriculum is the combination of the Syllabus, the Pedagogy and the assessment.
-It is also a loop system that helps to connect results of assessments to new learning.
-Facilitators create the curriculum each year incorporating innovative teaching and learning practices.
+Curriculum: Theoretically, curriculum refers to what an educational institution offers as a complete program.
+It contains the teaching methods, lessons, assignments, physical and mental exercises, activities, projects, study material, tutorials, presentations, assessments, learning objectives, etc. Hence, the curriculum is a combination of the syllabus, the pedagogy and the assessments.
+It is also a loop system that helps to connect the results of assessments to new learning.
+Facilitators create the curriculum each year by incorporating innovative teaching and learning practices.
 There is ample flexibility and space for each facilitator to implement new ideas.

 Pedagogy + Syllabus + Assessment = Curriculum

-We know that the primary years are most important for developing strong motor skills.
+The primary years are most important for developing strong motor skills.
 It is the beginning of control and coordination of mind and body.
-So, the program revolves around the key concept of “NEAR to FAR” - “Concrete to Abstract”
+So, the program revolves around the critical concept of “NEAR to FAR” - “Concrete to Abstract.”

 IMG_20190618_105728.jpg